Book a Tour →

 Streets Beach & South Bank Stroll

-Walk through the Parklands along the Arbour pathway to Streets Beach for a swim or simply to admire the remarkable feat of a real sandy beach in the middle of a city.
+Walk through the 17-hectare Parklands along the Arbour pathway to Streets Beach — the only inner-city beach in Australia.
+A swim here with the CBD skyline behind you is genuinely extraordinary.
 Continue to the Goodwill Bridge for city skyline views.
+The Wheel of Brisbane at South Bank also offers panoramic rides across the precinct.

 9:30 AM